jeromos55/Docker-projects/react-docker/README.Docker.md

 **COPY** --> copying settings into the WORKDIR

-**RUN npm install** --> create node environment download packages and cerate folders
+**RUN npm install** --> create node environment, download packages, cerate folders

-**COPY** --> copy this directory files into the WORKDIR (/app directory in the linux)
+**COPY** --> copy this files into the WORKDIR directory (/app directory in the linux)

 **EXPOSE** --> open a port for communicate

 **CMD npm run dev** --> run the project files in the linux

-than create a .dockerignore file:
+create a .dockerignore file:

 ```
 node_modules/
 ```

-this will ignore the node_modules folder to copying to the image because firstly we need to the \*.json to setting npm installing files in the image for avoid problems
+this will ignore the node_modules folder when copying to the image because the json files will be needed to install npm to avoid problems

-than we need to modify package.json file with the following: **(--host)**
+we need to modify package.json file with the following: **(--host)**

 ```
 "scripts": {